Straw Hat Riot: Aftermath

 Many of those taken to court following arrests related to the hat-snatching frenzy opted to be fined rather than serve time in jail.
 The longest recorded time one of the teens was sent to jail was three days served by an "A. Silverman", who was sentenced by Magistrate Peter A. Hatting during night court.

 In one incident, a group of boys armed with sticks attacked people near 109th Street.
 Seven youths brought to the East 104th Street police station were under 15 and were not arrested.
 Their parents were summoned to administer corporal punishment.
 After the station dealt with the original riot, all stations were told to keep an eye out for hat-snatching teenagers.
 E.C.
 Jones claimed to have seen around 1,000 teenagers in a mob roaming around Amsterdam Avenue.
 One victim, Harry Gerber, was kicked so badly he had to be hospitalized.

 That the activity died out is probably connected with the disappearance of the tradition of the seasonal switch from straw to felt hats.
 While Panama hats remained in fashion during the 1930s, the straw boater became less fashionable.

-Straw hats for men continued to be manufactured but they were more similar to hats such as the Panama, trilby or fedora in shape.
+Manufacture of straw hats for men continued but the shapes of the hats were more similar to hats such as the Panama, trilby or fedora.
 By the 1950s the classic straw boater was virtually extinct as a garment, except in specialized circumstances such as the uniform of certain English public schools or university and college sportswear.